loda-lang/loda-programs/programs/oeis/list1.md

 * [A093544](http://oeis.org/A093544) ([program](093/A093544.asm)): Numerator of (4n-3)/A000265(n).
 Numerator of pairwise quotients of A004130.
 * [A093545](http://oeis.org/A093545) ([program](093/A093545.asm)): Sorted mapping of A093544 onto the integers.
 * [A093566](http://oeis.org/A093566) ([program](093/A093566.asm)): a(n) = n*(n-1)*(n-2)*(n-3)*(n^2-3*n-2)/48.
+* [A093581](http://oeis.org/A093581) ([program](093/A093581.asm)): Numerators of odd moments in the distribution of chord lengths for picked at random on the circumference of a unit circle.
 * [A093609](http://oeis.org/A093609) ([program](093/A093609.asm)): Upper Beatty sequence for e^G, G = Euler's gamma constant.
 * [A093610](http://oeis.org/A093610) ([program](093/A093610.asm)): Lower Beatty sequence for e^G, G = Euler's gamma constant.
 * [A093616](http://oeis.org/A093616) ([program](093/A093616.asm)): a(n) = smallest k such that k*n has exactly as many divisors as n^2.